 Is there a method to protect your stream from screen recorders?
 How foolproof is the ticket sharing process?
 Can you deploy restrictions to limit access to the stream?

 Leading platforms come with advanced video privacy and security capabilities such as geo and IP restrictions, encryption and hotlinking.
 You may also want to look for advanced features such as Dynamic Watermarking (to discourage screen recording) and two-factor authentication (to prevent ticket sharing).

+Check if your event streaming platform is in fact event ticketing software, i.e. it does feature payment tools, because not all platforms do.
 The payment structure greatly influences how much you will earn from your live streams.